-PURPOSE/JUSTIFICATION FOR RECOMMENDED ACTION
+PURPOSE/JUSTIFICATION OF RECOMMENDED ACTION

 On October 3, 2023, the Board approved the motion, Streamlining Access to Safe and Regulated Vending and Micro-Entrepreneurship Opportunities.
-In that motion, the Board of Supervisors directed the Director of Public Health, in collaboration with County Counsel and the Director of the Department of Economic Opportunity (DEO) to report back with a draft ordinance authorizing MEHKOs within the Los Angeles County public health jurisdiction consistent with the provisions of the CRFC.
+In that motion, the Board of Supervisors directed the Director of Public Health, in collaboration with County Counsel and the Director of the Department of Economic Opportunity (DEO) to report back with a draft ordinance authorizing MEHKOs within the Los Angeles County public health jurisdiction consistent with the provisions of the California Retail Food Code (CRFC).
 The motion also directed the Director of Public Health, in collaboration with County Counsel and the Director of DEO to provide opportunities for public input during the drafting of the MEHKO ordinance and development of the MEHKO permitting program through proactive outreach and engagement with impacted stakeholders, including representatives from cities across the County, microentrepreneurs, sidewalk vendors, and brick and mortar businesses.

 Public Health-Environmental Health Division (Public Health EH) surveyed the 85 contracted cities and the survey revealed that 10 cities had received inquiries from the public to obtain permits, and while half of the municipalities were concerned about parking and traffic issues, 12 cities were interested in discussing the implementation of a permitting program.
-Approximately 13 listening sessions were held throughout the Los Angeles County to give the public opportunities for input, including six sessions in Spanish.
+Public Health EH will continue to work with cities as the program is implemented.
+In addition, Public Health EH and the DEO collaboratively held 31 stakeholder meetings throughout Los Angeles County to give the public opportunities for input and provide program awareness.
+Of those stakeholder meetings, 24 workshops hosted over 400 attendees in all and six Spanish stakeholder outreach and engagement sessions were also held.
+Three meetings were held with model jurisdictions (Imperial County, Riverside County, San Diego County, San Mateo County, and Santa Clara County) as well as meetings with COOK Alliance, an advocacy organization working to legitimize and support home cooking businesses.

-Adoption of the recommended ordinances is necessary to authorize Public Health EH to establish a public health permit requirement for MEHKOs, as defined by the attached ordinance, to conduct health and safety inspections, and enforcement activities.
+Adoption of the recommended ordinance is necessary to authorize Public Health EH to establish a public health permit requirement for MEHKOs, as defined by the attached ordinance, to conduct health and safety inspections, and enforcement activities.
 MEHKOs will be inspected for compliance with the specific food safety and sanitation requirements of the CRFC.